Safety-aware Goal-oriented Semantic Sensing, Communication, and Control for Robotics: Safety Requirements Effectiveness Metrics

 \subsubsection{\textbf{Safety Grasping Force}}

-It represents the required force range applied by a robotic gripper/manipulator to safely handle objects without causing damage.
-This involves defining upper and lower grasping force thresholds, which can be quantified by building a contact force model related to stiffness, friction and weight of objects, such as the single point with friction (SPwF) contact model \cite{Safety_related_grasping_force_1}.
+{This} represents the required force range applied by a robotic gripper/manipulator to safely handle objects without causing damage. {It} involves defining upper and lower grasping force thresholds, which can be quantified by building a contact force model related to {the} stiffness, friction{,} and weight of objects, such as the single point with friction (SPwF) contact model \cite{Safety_related_grasping_force_1}.